nuxeo/nuxeo-drive/docs/dep/2020-03 Features flags.md

 Features will be also effective from the [local configuration file](https://doc.nuxeo.com/client-apps/nuxeo-drive/#configuration-file).
 Meaning that one can force a feature state using its local configuration.

-Behaviors are not meant to be effective when set locally because they are targetting server-side behaviors the IT teams do want to really control.
+Behaviors are not meant to be effective when set locally because they are targeting server-side behaviors the IT teams do want to really control.

 ## Specifications